dart-lang/language/working/2364 - primary constructors/feature-specification.md

-# Primary Constructors
+# Declaring and Primary Constructors

 Author: Erik Ernst

 Status: Draft

-Version: 1.6
+Version: 1.8

-Experiment flag: primary-constructors
+Experiment flag: declaring-constructors

-This document specifies _primary constructors_.
+This document specifies _declaring constructors_.
 This is a feature that allows one constructor and a set of instance variables to be specified in a concise form in the header of the declaration, or in the body.
-In the case where the constructor is specified in the header, some elements are still specified in the class body, if present: The in-header constructor can have an initializer list in the body, including assertions, instance variable initializers, and/or a superinitializer.
+In the case where the constructor is specified in the header, some elements can still be specified in the class body, if present: The in-header constructor can have an initializer list in the body, including assertions, instance variable initializers, and/or a superinitializer.
 The in-header constructor can also